-Design a plan to monitor implementation of mitigatory or compensatory measures and project impacts during construction and operation of the facility.
+Design a plan to monitor implementation of mitigatory or compensatory measures and project impacts during construction and occupation of the residential units.
 An Environmental Management Plan for the long term operations of the site should also be prepared.

 An outline monitoring programme should be included in the EIA, and a detailed version submitted to NEPA for approval after the granting of the permit and prior to the commencement of the development.
 At the minimum the monitoring programme and report should include: